 - The ongoing financial deficit: In seeking to minimise this risk the circuit reduced its staffing by one ordained presbyter in September 2020 and is in the process of carefully reviewing its budgets and raising awareness of the problem across the Circuit. - Management and administrative structure: At present the Circuit's organisation does not have the capacity or structure to meet the needs of its activities.
 The Circuit continues to review its governance and management structures to make them more appropriate for the Circuit's mission and activities. - King's Hall: As stated above the King's Hall building remains derelict.
 This poses public liability risks including the risk of occupation by squatters.
-There is also a risk of reputational damage and pastoral risk to the two churches who previously used the building.
-In the coming year the Circuit will negotiate redevelopment.
+There is also a risk of reputational damage and pastoral risk to the church which previously used the building.
+In the coming year the Circuit will continue to negotiate redevelopment.
 This will bring its own risks both financial and the possibility of not achieving the desired accommodation.
 To mitigate all these risks the Circuit has weekly security inspections and public liability insurance.
-The Circuit is also receiving substantial support from the Methodist connexional property team, has commissioned a Qualified Surveyor's Report to ensure 'best value' and has carefully established a governance process in line with Methodist standing orders for the development process. - The Global Pandemic has brought with it a decrease in income for our member churches and an uncertainty regarding future income.
-The treasurer and Circuit Leadership Team has been monitoring this throughout the period since March.
+The Circuit has commissioned a Qualified Surveyor's Report to ensure 'best value' and has carefully established a governance process in line with Methodist standing orders for the development process. - The Global Pandemic has brought with it a decrease in income for our member churches and an uncertainty regarding future income.
+The treasurer and Circuit Leadership Team has been monitoring the impact of this on our local churches and the circuit generally.